Dmitree-Max/SGX_calculus/README.md

 # SGX_calculus
 This is repository with test task.
-Program use intel sgx technology to perform simple caclulations.
+Program usesintel sgx technology to perform simple caclulations.